gregtwallace/certwarden.com/docs/3_user_interface/9_providers/4_dns01_manual_script.md

 record value (e.g. `XKrxpRBosdIKFzxW_CT3KLZNf6q0HG9i01zxXp5CPBs`).

 :::tip
-All LeGo releases are bundled with example scripts for reference.
+All Cert Warden releases are bundled with example scripts for reference.
 These scripts log the arguments and environment variables so you can see how this process works before writing your own script.
 :::